8-Week Mindfulness for Wellbeing & Resilience Course (places available)

 Is the course suitable for those with depression or other mental illness?

-Although mindfulness practice can be beneficial for those who have suffered with depression or other mental illness, this course is not suitable if you are currently suffering with clinical depression, unless under explicit guidance of a medical professional.
-Partly, this is due to the nature of mindfulness practice which invites us to focus on and work directly with our thoughts and feelings – this can be very helpful for those who have suffered with depression, but may not be productive in the middle of a depressive episode.
-Do speak with Mark if you’re unsure about suitability.
+Mindfulness practice can be beneficial for those who have suffered from depression or other mental illness.
+However, the course may not be suitable if you are currently suffering from clinical depression, unless under the guidance of a medical professional.
+Partly, this is due to the nature of mindfulness practise which invites us to focus on and work directly with our thoughts and feelings – this can be very helpful for those who have suffered from depression but may not be productive in the middle of a depressive episode.
+Do please speak with Mark if you’re unsure about suitability.

 What are the computer / technical requirements to attend?

-The guided meditation practises are provided as mp3 audio files, which can be played on any computer or smart phone.
-The files are provided for download using web link, and can also be copied to a memory stick or even a CD provided for participants if preferred.
+The guided meditation practises are provided as mp3 audio files, which can be played on any computer or smartphone.
+The files are provided for download using a web link, and can also be copied to a memory stick, or even a CD provided for participants if preferred.

 Do I need to be able to sit in the lotus position or any other special position?

 No!
 There is no special sitting position or physical requirements.
-For a sitting meditation the suggestion is to sit upright, with your upper body self-supporting (for example, away from the back of a chair).
+For sitting meditation, the suggestion is to sit upright, with your upper body self-supporting (for example, away from the back of a chair).
 But if that isn’t practical, then you can sit however you choose.

 I believe it is important to teach mindfulness both competently and ethically.
-Although mindfulness in not formally regulated in UK, recommendations for ethical practice are provided by the UK Network for Mindfulness-Based Teachers (the UK Network) for training, practice and supervision, and I follow these guideline, for example:
+Although mindfulness is not formally regulated in the UK, recommendations for ethical practice are provided by the UK Network for Mindfulness-Based Teachers (the UK Network) for training, practice and supervision, and I follow these guidelines, for example: